 Agreeing with the Learning and Skills Council an approach to evidencing low pay for fee remission purposes which enables flexible use of a raft of evidence, including wider benefits and other evidence.

-My hon.
-Friend the Minister for Higher Education and Lifelong Learning has asked officials to work with the Learning and Skills Council and other partners to finalise the detail urgently.
+I have asked officials to work with the Learning and Skills Council and other partners to finalise the detail urgently.
+I will then make a statement.